MoonGraced/MoonGraced/README.md

 - 👋 Hi, I’m @MoonGraced
 - 👀 I’m interested in ML, DS, CV and bunch of other stuff
-- 🌱 I’m currently learning Neural Networks for CV
+- 🌱 I’m currently learning Neural Networks for CV, Rust, Elixir
 - 💞️ I’m looking to collaborate on scientific projects witch are of use of CV
 - 📫 How to reach me gerasimov.ka@inbox.ru
 - 😄 Pronouns: he/him